nexmo-se/headless-video-publisher-linux/README.md

 You will need a valid [Vonage Video API](https://tokbox.com/developer/) account to build this app.
 (Note that OpenTok is now the Vonage Video API.)

+If you are looking for a Puppeteer/NodeJS based headless publisher - https://github.com/nexmo-se/headless-video-tester

 ## Setting up your environment

 ### OpenTok SDK